 Wildlife on the delta with industry looming in the background.

-Next we headed over to Rio Vista and eventually drove over the Three Mile Slough Bridge.
+Next, we headed over to Rio Vista and eventually drove over the Three Mile Slough Bridge.
 Next to this smaller drawbridge sat an abandoned bait shop that was probably fully operational in the 50’s or 60’s.
-I imagined a couple of barefooted boys in crew cuts and cut-offs running toward the banks with their fishing poles in one hand and their recently purchased bait in the other.
+I imagined that time where I could see a couple of barefooted boys in crew cuts and cut-offs running toward the banks.
+In one hand would be their fishing poles and in the other, their recently purchased bait.
 While in front of the bait shop, sat old-timers talking about fishing, smoking Camel cigarettes, and taking swigs from a weathered bottle of Coca Cola.

 My reverie was interrupted by the motor of a passing by brand new SUV.
 Darn it, why couldn’t it be an old pick-up, I was having fun in this little dream of mine.

 This is what I heard about this area, how old, abandoned buildings brought back the past and of a simpler time.

 In Rio Vista, a huge vertical lift drawbridge took us over the Sacramento River.
 When large ships are about to pass by, they call ahead, and the bridge moves up and down instead of side to side to make room for safe passage.
 After we crossed over the bridge, we saw a sign for a ferry boat and decided that we just had to experience this even if it was taking us back to where we just crossed over, or so I thought.
 The ferry had room for about 8 cars and is about a 4–5-minute trip to the other side.
 I pulled out my wallet to pay but nobody came by to collect, was it really free?
 It was actually free and a great experience as the sun was setting over the river making the water light up and the sky turn orange.